Bloc/portfolio-kami/_portfolio/carboncopier.md

 Using Carbon Copier is super easy.
 Add end-user emails or user IDs (comma separated) to the **Emails to CC** fields on any User or any Organization.

 When a new ticket is created on that Users behalf, or as part of an Organization, any noted end-users will be added to the ticket as a CC.

+This app creates a number of _non-editable elements_ in your Zendesk instance (a User field, an Organization field, a Target, and a Trigger).

 ## Known Limitations